-RiverFront assumes voting responsibility for all client accounts unless explicitly noted otherwise in the client’s Advisory Agreement or, for clients that are registered investment companies, the Sub-Advisory Agreement.
-RiverFront will generally cast votes for all shares for which it has voting authority, and therefore has adopted and implemented Proxy Voting Policy and Procedures.
+RiverFront has voting responsibility for all discretionary client accounts (including registered investment company clients), unless explicitly noted otherwise in the client’s Advisory Agreement or, for clients that are registered investment companies, the Sub-Advisory Agreement.
+RiverFront generally casts votes for all shares for which it has voting authority, and therefore has adopted and implemented Proxy Voting Policy

-In light of RiverFront’s fiduciary duties, and given the complexity of the issues that may be raised in connection with proxy votes, RiverFront will vote client proxies using Glass Lewis & Co. guidelines.
-These guidelines are reviewed annually.
-Additionally, RiverFront will generally use Broadridge Financial Solutions (“Broadridge”) to assist in the coordination and voting of client proxies.
-Mediant Communications Inc. (“Mediant”) will be used to assist RiverFront in the coordination and voting of proxies for clients of Janney Montgomery Scott.
-The services provided to RiverFront through Broadridge and Mediant include timely delivery of meeting and record date information; proxy analysis through an electronic web-based vote execution platform; and detailed recordkeeping needs of RiverFront’s proxy voting function.
-Both firms use research from Glass Lewis & Co.
-(Glass Lewis) to determine their voting recommendations.
+RiverFront has implemented processes designed to mitigate conflicts of interest from influencing proxy voting decisions that RiverFront makes on behalf of advisory clients and confirm that such decisions are made in accordance with RiverFront’s fiduciary duties to its clients.
+In light of such fiduciary duties and given the complexity of the issues that may be raised in connection with proxy votes, RiverFront votes client proxies using Glass Lewis & Co. guidelines, which are reviewed annually, and which RiverFront obtains through Broadridge Financial Solutions (“Broadridge”).
+RiverFront engages Broadridge to assist in the coordination and voting of client proxies.
+The services provided to RiverFront through Broadridge also include timely delivery of meeting and record date information, proxy analysis through an electronic web-based vote execution platform, and detailed recordkeeping consistent with RiverFront’s proxy voting function.

-Our complete proxy voting policy and procedures are memorialized in writing and are available upon request.
-In addition, our complete proxy voting record is available to our clients, and only to our clients.
-Please contact us if you have any questions or if you would like to review either of these documents.
+Our proxy voting policy and procedures are memorialized in writing and are available upon request.
+In addition, our complete proxy voting record is available to our clients.
+Please contact us if you have any questions or if you would like to review these documents.